TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/ES6/Index.rst

 a polyfill is available for Firefox and Safari and included by TYPO3 core and applied whenever an importmap is emitted.

-For security reasons importmap configuration is only emitted when the modules are actually used, that means when a module has been added to the current page response via via :php:`PageRenderer->loadJavaScriptModule()` or :php:`JavaScriptRenderer->addJavaScriptModuleInstruction()`.
+For security reasons, importmap configuration is only emitted when the modules are actually used, that means when a module has been added to the current page response via via :php:`PageRenderer->loadJavaScriptModule()` or :php:`JavaScriptRenderer->addJavaScriptModuleInstruction()`.